Art & Science

 The front cover of Nature Chemistry Reviews has recently featured our paper surveying all the synthetic materials at the forefront of gene delivery!
 Very nice drawing inspired in our paper by Carl Conway!

-We won the Front Cover of the December Issue of !!
-Thank you for the great drawing and Congratulations to Irene, Iria and Marisa for this wonderful work!
+We won the Front Cover of the December Issue of Chem.
+Sci.!!
+Thank you Eugenio Vázquez for the great drawing and Congratulations to Irene, Iria and Marisa for this wonderful work!

 Rebeca dynamic simulations can sometimes lead to artistic images.
 Iria’s peptide in his hydrophobic tail extended conformation made it to the cover if the 2017 emerging investigators issue of the Journal of Materials Chemistry B!!!
 Congratulations to Iria and Rebeca for this nice work and cover picture!!